In this document, we use the new terms "issue" and "incident." Please see this article for a full explanation of these terms.

 To make the most of the info on this page, we recommend understanding the meaning of these terms:

 Issues.
 Issues are groups of incidents related to the same underlying problem.
 When a new incident is created, incident intelligence may open a new issue and evaluates other open issues for possible correlation.
 See Issues and incident management and response for more information.

 Incidents.
 Incidents are events that describe the symptoms affecting your system over time.
-See View violation and event details for incidents for more information.
+See View event details for incidents for more information.

 Conditions.
 A condition describes a monitored data source and the behavior of that data source that will be considered an incident.
 See Create conditions for more information.

 Policies.
 A policy is a group of one or more conditions.
 See Manage your policies for more information.

 Issues determine when you're notified about incidents disrupting your business.
 These incidents occur when they meet your alert conditions.
 For example, you can have alert conditions about CPU overage, synthetic monitoring crashes, or slow web app response times.

 When you can control the policy conditions that create issues, you make sure that you're notified about important ongoing or recurring problems.
 This way you won't be bombarded with unnecessary notifications and avoid noise.

 Learn how to set issue preferences by your policy, condition, or condition and signal combination.

 By default, a single issue record is created for each policy.